kalnode/CenteredListBuilder/README.md

 To make such a list requires some CSS and/or JS tricks!

-Inspiration: Musical festival posters!
+**INSPIRATION: Musical festival posters!**
 They traditionally have a dense band list (aka "the lineup"), where list items have seperators (like dots) and seperator never occurring on the edges of the list.
 Such lists you only ever see in fixed print designs, and rarely do you see it in a responsive form, such as on a website.

+**TECH DETAILS:**
-Tech details: Made with React, using router, redux and react-tabs, deployed on Heroku.
+Made with React, using router, redux and react-tabs, deployed on Heroku.